-Measurement blank reduction is performed automatically at each fluorescence polarization measurement; the mean value of the respective blank wells will be subtracted from each sample value (see 4.6.8).
+Measurement blank reduction is performed automatically at each fluorescence polarization measurement; the mean value of the respective blank wells will be subtracted from each sample value (see 4.6.8 Calculation of Fluorescence Polarization Parameters).

 In the Measurement group box, select the Blank range by clicking Change and then selecting the wells filled with the measurement (sample) blank.